The Media Literacy Challenge is a digital project that is ideal for distance learning during this time.

 2. The newsletter must use at least SIX (6) sources.
 THREE (3) must be from the past 6 months.

-3. Students must work in teams of 2-3 people.
+3. Students can work alone or in teams of 2-3 people.
 When you submit your newsletter, please be sure to include everyone’s names.

 Media Literacy Resources

-- HERE is a “toolkit” we put together with media literacy resources for helping students navigate the news.
+- HERE is a “toolkit” to help students navigate the news.

 The Challenge Reward

 The winning submission will be read by tens of thousands of Flip Side subscribers across the country.
-The winners will also be invited to attend a private lunch (if New York-based) or Zoom meeting (if remote) with:
+The winners will attend a private Zoom meeting with:

 - Annafi Wahed, founder of The Flip Side